MichaelCurrin/dev-cheatsheets/cheatsheets/jekyll/plugins/gemfile.md

   gem 'jekyll-github-metadata'
 ```

-Note that the _github-pages_ plugins includes the metadata one plus a lot of others, so you only need one of the above lines if you want to fetch Github metadata in your build.
+Note that the _github-pages_ plugins includes the metadata one plus a lot of others, so you only need one of the above lines if you want to fetch GitHub metadata in your build.

 ## Resources